cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

   Examples include:
     - **uky** in **uky.edu**
     - **google** in **google.com**
-- The documents we read on the web are located in paths that extend from a domain name and often reflect nested directory structures.
+- The documents we read on the web are located in paths that extend from the whole domain name and often reflect nested directory structures.
   Examples include:
-    - The URL `ci.uky.edu/sis/academics/information-communication-technology` provides the document `information-communication-technology in the directories `sis/academics`
+    - The URL `ci.uky.edu/sis/academics/information-communication-technology` provides the document `information-communication-technology` in `sis/academics` nested directories.
     - `en.wikipedia.org/wiki/information_retrieval` provides the document `information_retrieval`
-      in the directory `wiki/`
+      in the `wiki/` directory.
 - In summary, let's consider the last URL's components: `en.wikipedia.org/wiki/information_retrieval`:
     - `en` is a subdomain
     - `wikipedia` is the domain name
     - `org` is the TLD
     - `wiki/` is the directory that contains the document (web page) `information_retrieval`

+### Using the Organization of the Web in Our Search Queries

 We can take advantage of this organization by limiting (or focusing) queries to results within smaller sections of the web.
 In Google, this would entail adding the `site:` operator to our search queries.